 There is no quick diet fix for atopic dermatitis.
 Specific nutrients such as omega-3 fatty acids, probiotics, vitamin D, and vitamin E are popular in claims to prevent eczema flare-ups.
 To date, there is no scientific evidence to support the recommendations of taking specific oral supplements for these nutrients.
 However, consuming a well-balanced diet rich in these nutrients will not have any negative consequences and may potentially support a healthy immune system.

 You don’t necessarily have to avoid these foods unless you have a diagnosed intolerance, such as lactose intolerance.
-Some people may benefit from an elimination diet that can help identify if dairy, gluten, or sugar are exacerbating eczema flare-ups.
-However, a review of such studies looked at the effectiveness of removing various foods from the diet to determine whether it helped with short-term management of eczema.
+Some people may benefit from an elimination diet that can help identify if dairy, gluten, or sugar are making eczema flare-ups worse.
+However, a review of such studies looked at the effectiveness of removing various foods from the diet to determine whether it helped with the short-term management of eczema.
 The studies in the review were considered weak.

-Following a general anti-inflammatory diet is the best nutrition advice regarding atopic dermatitis to date.
+Following a general anti-inflammatory diet is the best nutrition advice regarding atopic dermatitis.
 An anti-inflammatory diet coincides with a Mediterranean diet.
 This includes foods rich in omega-3 fatty acids and fiber.
 This eating plan focuses on lean protein, fish, whole grains, legumes, nuts, seeds, vegetables, fruits, and healthy (polyunsaturated and monounsaturated) oils.

-Are there certain foods that exacerbate or improve your symptoms?
+Are there certain foods that improve your symptoms or make them worse?
 Share your experiences in the comments below or directly on MyEczemaTeam.